Savory High-Protein Meals

 4. International Society of Sports Nutrition: Protein Position Stand

-What We Think About Quest Frozen Pizza Pepperoni?
+What We Think About Quest Thin Crust Pizza (Uncured Pepperoni)?

-After two Quest pizzas in one week we bought a third, that's the simplest verdict.
-The 56g protein in 700 calories is genuinely category-defining, the flavor is good enough to satisfy real pizza cravings, and the crust held up better than we expected.
-Sodium is the only real drawback.
-Worth the premium for athletes and macro trackers.
-If you're sodium-restricted, eat half the pizza or balance the rest of your day.
-Casual pizza fans without macro priorities can stick with cheaper alternatives.
+Quest Frozen Pizza Pepperoni earns its reputation on the numbers: 56g protein in 700 calories is genuinely category-defining for frozen pizza.
+Buyers consistently report the flavor satisfies real pizza cravings and the crust holds up better than expected.
+Sodium (1890mg per pizza) is the only real drawback.
+Worth the premium for athletes and macro trackers who want pizza without a macro disaster.
+The wrong pick if you're sodium-restricted (eat half the pizza or balance the rest of your day) or a casual pizza fan without macro priorities, where cheaper alternatives make more sense.

 The Good